scottysinclair/barleydb/README.md

 ### Garbage collection of unreferences entities
 BarleyDB supports garabage collection so that entities which are no longer referred to are removed.
 This works very well in combination with large data-set streaming as memory will be reclaimed automatically as the program proceeds through the data stream.

+### 3 tier architecture support
+BarleyDB can be used on the client tier in a 3 tier architecture.
+A client can create a remote context to the application server to perform queries and persist domain models as normal.

 ### Easy domain schema definition
 Both Java and XML Schema definition is supported though Java is preferred as the compiler can catch any inconsistencies.